 How Does It Sound?

-Performance is, for the money, outstanding.
+When using the RCA or XLR outputs of the Comet the performance is, for the money, outstanding.
 It is effortlessly musical, smooth and unfatiguing and you can play it for hours on end without feeling the need for a break.
 The longer you play it the better it gets.
 Harmonics and timbre are frighteningly realistic, more so than some other DACs costing a lot more money.
 I’ve had a couple of clients part exchange DACs and CD players which originally cost significantly more than a Comet does.
 It get incredibly close to the upper echelon of “true high end” DAC designs costing upwards of £7000/£8000.

 The natural partner for a Comet is of course a Melco Digital Music Library; they really do work so well together!
 That said, great success has been achieved using JRiver on a conventional computer connected via USB.
 Also using the Comet with Bluesound Node 2 works way better than the modest price of the Node 2 would suggest.
 Although if you are wanting to hear your music played back to the very highest of standards a Melco would be the primary recommendation.

 Lest we forget, there are plenty of people using CD as their preferred format and if you have a CD player that is getting on in years (or one you’ve never been happy with) you’ll find the Comet a brilliant upgrade.
 It genuinely punches above its price point and you may be suprised at how effective it can be at upgrading a quality disc spinner from a few years ago.